-Our board of directors consists of six members following the effectiveness of the registration statement of which this prospectus forms a part.
+We expect that our board of directors will consist of members upon the effectiveness of the registration statement of which this prospectus forms a part.
 Dr. Powell is the chairman of our board of directors.
 Each director is currently elected to the board for a one-year term, to serve until the election and qualification of successor directors at the annual meeting of stockholders, or until the director's earlier removal, resignation or death.